Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 I am a believer that microgreens grow better in a good potting mix.
 Time after time, the results of my tests show this.

-I find soil easier to use, plant, water, and care for the microgreens as they grow.
+I find soil easier to use, plant, water, and care for the microgreens.
 However, it does have some negatives too.
-It's heavy to shift, good potting mix is hard to find, and it's harder to store.
+It’s heavy to lift, and a good potting mix is hard to find and hard to store.

 Growing Microgreens on Hemp Grow Mats